 There are a few environments where chatbots are especially helpful:

 - Sales Teams: Chatbots can greet your web visitors and ask what they are looking for.
-That information is then sent to your sales team, and then a sales representative can “jump in” to the chat window and speak with the visitor.
+That information is then sent to your sales team or account management team, and then a sales representative can “jump in” to the chat window and speak with the visitor.

 - Customer Support Staff: Many customers prefer to solve issues via text chat rather than over the phone.
 Chatbots can let your customers click an option for support and be connected to an agent quickly.